Множинна мієлома

 Treatment of Multiple Myeloma

-• Conventional chemotherapy for symptomatic patients
+• Conventional chemotherapy and corticosteroids for patients with symptoms

 • Possibly autologous stem cell transplantation